-Certainly with Coronavirus and toilet paper disappearing off the shelves, even more people in Europe and the United States have become curious about bidets and other ways to clean yourself after the toilet!
-This is the Middle Eastern version of a bidet and is way more convenient than the style commonly seen in Europe which is basically an oval shaped sink that you sit on.
+This is the Middle Eastern version of a bidet and is way more convenient than the style commonly seen in Europe, which is an oval-shaped sink you sit on.

 What is the water gun next to the toilet?
 What is the Arabic name of the bum gun?